SukhdeepMaan/SukhdeepMaan/README.md

 - **Current Project**: Working on **FoodOrderApp**, a mobile application designed to streamline food ordering experiences with a clean and modern user interface.

 ### 🚀 Work
+- **Current Focus**: Developing robust Android applications with a keen eye for UI/UX design and performance optimization.
+- **Role**: Android Developer dedicated to building high-quality mobile apps that enhance user experiences.